phidang/project_eurecom/code/ReadMe.md

 - videoDir: path to input video.
 - outDir: path to output folder.
 Default: "./output/"
 - classifierModel: path to the trained classifier (the generated .pkl file) from the previous step.
-- saveFaces: save all detected faces in the video.
-Boolean value (True or False).
-Default: False
+- saveFaces: save all detected faces in the video with their corresponding prediction, distance and frame number.
 - saveAllFrames: save all frames with recognized faces on them.
-Boolean value (True or False).
-Default: False
 - combineVideo: combine all the frames with recognized faces on them into a single video.
-Boolean value (True or False).
-Default: False
 - multi: Detect multiple faces in each frame.
 With this turned off, the script only recognizes the largest face in each frame.
-Boolean value (True or False).
-Default: False.
 - threshold: Save only the frames that are predicted with confidence higher than this threshold.
-Float number.
+Type: float.
 Default: -1.0, this means frames are not saved.
 - resizeVideoRatio: Resize the input video before processing by a ratio.
-Float number.
+Type: float.
 Default: 1.0
+- recognizeFace: Specify the person needs to be recognized in the video.
+The name of the person must be same as the name specified in training set.
+Type: string.
+Default value: empty string "".